 RESPONSE TO TURN PETITION FOR MODIFICATION

+I think we need to say that TURN’s proposal gives the utilities an opportunity to recover their undercollection, which should provide relief to their concerns of hitting borrowing limits from lending institutions as well as the view that Wall Street would give the corporations stock.
+I would also like to say that TURN’s proposal takes a more holistic approach to the utilities financial situation (undercollections from ratepayer revenues against utility-owned generation asset proceeds.
 TURN’s proposal, advanced through its Petition to Modify Commission Resolution E-3527, would allow the UDCs to transfer under-collected amounts in the TRA to the TCBA and thus offset those under collected amounts against ongoing transition cost recovery.
 The effect of such proposal would result in zero balances in the UDCs’ respective TRAs, and, reduced revenues available for the UDC recovery of uneconomic generation costs.
 TURN’s proposal effects an equitable solution to the problem with which the Commission is confronted – a solution which balances the interests of all stakeholders: (1) the UDCs would not continue to amass large under-collections in their TRAs; (2) higher than expected energy costs (the reason for such under-collections) would be offset against higher than expected revenue earned from the sale of electricity; and (3) the statutory prohibition against carrying over costs incurred during the rate freeze for post freeze recovery would be maintained.
 Given the manner in which TURN’s proposal balances the various interests at stake, Enron is supportive of TURN’s initiative and believes that it should be adopted by the Commission.

 Enron recognizes that the solution presented by TURN (monthly transfers of both under-collections and over-collections from the TRA to the TCBA) has already been considered by the Commission in another context (i.e., Resolution E-3527), and has been rejected as being contrary to the provisions of AB 1890: